rohmer/SmartShop/Components/LVGL/lv_port_linux_frame_buffer/lvgl/docs/intro/index.md

 ### Why do I see nonsense colors on the screen?
 Probably LVGL's color format is not compatible with your display's color format.
 Check `LV_COLOR_DEPTH` in *lv_conf.h*.

+If you are using 16-bit colors with SPI (or another byte-oriented interface) you probably need to set `LV_COLOR_16_SWAP  1` in *lv_conf.h*.
+It swaps the upper and lower bytes of the pixels.

 ### How to speed up my UI?
 - Turn on compiler optimization and enable cache if your MCU has it
 - Increase the size of the display buffer